redis/redis-doc/topics/modules-api-ref.md

-This function is exactly like [`RedisModule_DictNext()`](#RedisModule_DictNext) but after returning the currently selected element in the iterator, it selects the previous element (laxicographically smaller) instead of the next one.
+This function is exactly like [`RedisModule_DictNext()`](#RedisModule_DictNext) but after returning the currently selected element in the iterator, it selects the previous element (lexicographically smaller) instead of the next one.

 <span id="RedisModule_DictNext"></span>